 Deficiency – why athletes especially endurance athletes are at risk

 Magnesium deficiency is actually common and runners, endurance athletes and people who exercise regularly are at a greater risk of magnesium deficiency due to its role in energy production and metabolism.
 It is also lost through sweat during exercise as well as urine.
-Various studies including one published in the American Society for Clinical Nutrition have revealed many athletes particularly women are failing to consume sufficient magnesium through their diet.
+Various studies indicate that many of us including athletes are failing to consume sufficient magnesium through their diet.

 Signs and Symptoms of Magnesium Deficiency